arctern-io/arctern-bootcamp/nytaxi_en/README.md

 <img src="./pic/nyc_taxi_fare_gt_50.png">

-You can expand the small triangle in the upper left corner of the result map to operate the current layer, such as hiding the pick-up point or the drop-off point.
-We found that the cost is greater than 50 US dollars, which is triggered from the city center to a place farther away .
+You can interative with the map by expand the small triangle in the upper left corner, such as hiding the pick-up or drop-off locations.
+We found that most trips with transaction amount greater than $50 are from the city center to farther away place.

 #### 2.2 About distance

-We can also calculate the straight-line distance between the pick-up point and the drop-off point:
+Calculate the straight-line distance between the pick-up and the drop-off locations:

 ```python